yi-json/synapse/README.md

 A distributed system designed to solve the single biggest problem in AI Infrastructure: **scheduling massive, multi-machine training jobs without wasting resources**.

 ## Background
-Standard web servers (like a backend) are happy to to start one by one.
+Standard web servers (like a backend) are happy to start one by one.
 If you ask for 50 servers and get 40, your website still works

 **AI is different**.
 If you are training a massive model (like Llama 3) across 64 GPUs, and you can only get 63, the job **cannot start**.
 Standard schedulers will reserve those 63 GPUs and let them sit idle while waiting for the last one.
 This wastes millions of dollars in compute time.